Gurrt/software-process/assignment-1/cause_1.md

 ## Key factors in failure

-One of the most important reasons for the failure of the *Healthcare.gov* project, from the process and management point of view, was a mismanagement of contractors.
+One of the most important reasons for the failure of the *HealthCare.gov* project, from the process and management point of view, was a mismanagement of contractors.

 The *Center for Medicare & Medicaid Services* (CMS) depended heavily on